 These committees tend to fall into one or more of the following areas:

-The role of the Competitions Committee is to own the structure and rules for all senior UKU competitions.
-This will also include working with the Uni and Junior divisions to ensure UKU adopts a broadly consistent approach to competitions.
+The role of the Competitions Committee is to manage the structure and rules for all UKU competitions.
+The detailed implementation within some divisions (notably University) are delegated to the relevant sub-committee.

 Key tasks: